denzelrenner/LIFE4136-Group1-Rotation2/README.md

 # THE ANALYSIS

 ## Consensus Sequences (Nucleotide)
 The first thing we will do is get consensus sequences for our diploids and tetraploids.
-We will filter the vcfs we have to only include biallelic variants with an allele frequency greater than 0.49 (to include allele frequencies of 0.5) .
+We will filter the vcfs we have to only include biallelic variants with an allele frequency greater than 0.49 (to include allele frequencies of 0.5) in the case of g46214, and greater than 0.6 in the case of g10577.
 The resulting filtered vcfs will then be used, along with the reference fasta and gff, to produce our consensus sequences for the genes of interest.
 This is accomplished by following the steps below:

 ```bash
 conda activate /shared/apps/conda/bio2